 I was working at a booth for my friends Chris and Gary who had a comic store in the Meatpacking District.
 I was walking back to the ballroom in one of my Betsey Johnson bondage dresses.

-I recognised the man sitting on the floor writing in a stenographer’s notebook; I had seen his picture in the Comics Journal.
+I recognized the man sitting on the hallway floor writing in a stenographer’s notebook; I had seen his picture in the Comics Journal.
 It was during a period when his writing was being dragged hard in the comics press (all two of it), both for its excesses and its problematicness.

 “Whatcha writing?”
 I asked him brusquely.
 “X-Men plot.”
 “Is it any good?”

 He gazed up at me, unruffled.
 I sat down with him on the carpet. and told him I wanted his job.
-I was nineteen and like JIm Kirk I feared nothing.
+I was nineteen and like Jim Kirk I feared nothing.
 I razzed him about the bdsm references in the X-Men.
 I was pretty problematic myself in those days.

 Chris was thirty-four, and we became not quite lovers but passionate friends.
 He believed in my work.
 He treated me as a person he believed could work in comics.

 His huge apartment in Riverdale was such a refuge, such a heaven for me.
 He gave me stacks of X-Men and New Mutants scripts, Marvel paper to draw on, walked me around the Marvel offices, which were a short walk from my house.
-In the summer of 1986, hanging around Marvel in my flowered Fifties dresses, wearing Keds and with huge skateboarding bruises on my knees, I was a unicorn.
+In the summer of 1986, hanging around Marvel in my flowered Fifties dresses, high on heroin, wearing Keds and with huge skateboarding bruises on my knees, I was a unicorn.

-One time we sat in the hallway with Bill Sienkiewicz and I taught Bill the basics for drawing a horse.
+One time we sat in the hallway at Marvel with Bill Sienkiewicz and I taught Bill the basics for drawing a horse.

-What a time.
+What a time, summer 1986.
 I had a new boyfriend, a serious artist, who loved comics as much as I did, and he was so supportive and excited for me.

-With Pam, summer 1986
+With P., summer 1986